Leukaemia Foundation supports myeloma biomarker breakthrough [Publish Date: 16/03/2018]

 The latest on CAR T-cell therapy research [Publish Date: 28/06/2017]

-A clinical trial, expected to open in Sydney later this year, will test advancements in chimeric antigen receptor (CAR) T-cell therapy developed in Australia and funded by the Leukaemia Foundation*.
+A clinical trial will test advancements in chimeric antigen receptor (CAR) T-cell therapy developed in Australia and funded by the Leukaemia Foundation*.

-World-first blood test could provide less invasive and more effective treatments for blood cancer [Publish Date: 20/06/2017]
+World-first blood test could provide more effective, less invasive blood cancer treatments [Publish Date: 20/06/2017]

 A world-first “liquid biopsy” could soon offer you direct access to a simple blood test to help in the monitoring and management of your blood cancer treatment.